Shiba Inu Training Overview

 During this time, you need to assert yourself as a firm, but fair leader.

 Every Shiba Inu is different and some may need more assertive correction than others.
-The key to being a successful Shiba Inu leader is learning to be a balanced pack leader that is consistent, firm, and fair.
+The key to being a successful Shiba Inu leader is learning to be a balanced leader that is consistent, firm, and fair.

 If you are training a Shiba Inu puppy, make sure your puppy is in a good state of mind and keep the sessions short and positive.